james-martinez/containers/README.md

   - Automation
   - Less maintenance
   - Faster delivery
+# Runtimes
+- Docker engine
+  - Comes with their networking, cli, and api.
+Community Edition (CE) free and Enterprise Edition (EE) paid.
+- Containerd and runc
+  - donated by Docker to the Cloud Native Computing Foundation (CNCF).
+- CRI-O
+  - Redhat
+- rkt
+  - CoreOS
+- LXD
+ - Linux Containers
 # What makes a continer:
  - Uses a traditional linux root file system. /etc/ /usr/ /bin/
  - Can be one to many layers.
 Each individual layer contains files and folders